 Insurance companies will hire their own medical experts to determine whether you are eligible for long-term disability benefits.

 They may even require you to have one or both of these tests to evaluate the impact of your disability:

 If your insurance provider has set you up for either of these examinations, you need to talk to an attorney today.
 These exams will not prove your claim to the insurance company.
 In many cases, they use the results to prove that you do not qualify as disabled.

 When two medical professionals disagree, disability claims get denied.
 You need to persuasively distinguish why your treating physicians’ opinions are more reliable than the insurance companies’ doctors.
 There are many ways to do this.
-Experienced long-term disability attorneys can help you determine the most persuasive way to present your case.
+An experienced long-term disability lawyer can help you determine the most persuasive way to present your case.

 What to do if you’re faced with a disability denial

 If your long-term disability claim has been denied by your insurance company, you have the right to file an appeal.
 Unfortunately, the appeals process is complex with strict deadlines, especially if you have an ERISA plan.
 One wrong move or missed deadline could kill any chance of receiving the benefits you deserve.

 At Roy Law Group, we have been battling disability insurance cases and nothing else, since 2009.
 This area of the law is incredibly complicated.
 Let our team of experts handle everything for you.
 If we take on your case, you are in a winning battle.